maiziezhoulab/RNN_BrainMaturation/README.md

 	<img src="https://github.com/maiziezhoulab/RNN_PFCmaturation/blob/master/example_pic/growth_of_performance.png"  width="800">
 </p>

-**compute_H/gen_task_info** both generate the information of tasks to be analyzed. *compute_H* would also save the activities of RNN units of the hidden layer as .pkl files to accelerate subsquent analysis procedure, while *gen_task_info* only save task information to save up storage.
+**compute_H/gen_task_info** both generate the information of tasks to be analyzed. *compute_H* would also save the activities of RNN units of the hidden layer as .pkl files to accelerate subsequent analysis procedure.

 ```
 ├─data